fesh0r/beebem/README.txt

 alternative mapping files if you are not using a UK keyboard (for example, the USLogical.kmap file for a US keyboard).

-To set up your own mappings use the 'define user key mapping' option in BeebEm.
-Click on one of the BBC Micro keys and you will be prompted twice, first for the PC key to map to the unshifted Beeb key press and second for the PC key to map to the shifted Beeb key press.
-When pressing a PC key you can tick the 'shift' box in the key prompt to map a shifted PC key to the prompted Beeb key (confused yet?)

-Remember to save your key mapping using the 'save user key mapping' option.
+You can create your own mapping to map your PC keyboard to your emulated BBC one.
+Do this as follows:

+(1) If you are in full screen mode then switch back to Windowed mode.

+(2) Select menu item "Options -> Define User Key Mapping".
+A graphic
+    showing the BBC keyboard layout will appear within the BeebEm interface.

+(3) Use your mouse pointer to click once on the BBC key that you are
+    attempting to map to your PC keyboard. e.g. Click BBC key 8(

+(4) Decide which PC keys you want to map to the unshifted BBC key press and
+    which PC key you want to map to the shifted BBC key press.
+It could be the same PC key for both or it could be different keys. e.g. For unshifted BBC key 8( press you would select PC key 8* For shifted BBC key 8( press you would select PC key 9(

+(5) Now press the PC key you selected for the unshifted BBC key press.
+      e.g. Press PC key 8*

+(6) If the PC key you selected for the BBC shifted key press requires the PC
+    to be shifted then check the 'shift' box in the key dialog.
+Now press the PC key you selected for the shifted BBC key press (but do not press shift).
+      e.g. Check the 'shift' box and press PC key 9(

+(7) Repeat from step 3 for other keys you want to map.

+(8) Save your mapping using menu item "Options -> Save User Key Mapping".
+    You can write over the default user key mapping file (DefaultUser.kmap) or save a new file.

+(9) Select your mapping using menu item "Options -> User Defined Mapping".
-Also use the 'save preferences' to save the default user key mapping file that gets loaded when BeebEm starts up.
+    You can also use the "Save Preferences" option to save the default user key mapping file that gets loaded when BeebEm starts up.

-The keypad +/- keys will change between the BeebEm fixed speeds.

-The keypad / and * keys will save and load a quickstate file.

 Using Disc Images